 I watched it the first time completed drunk - for reasons that escape me now - and I really liked it.
 This time around I'm not so sure what I think.

 Firstly the glib use of Hitler and Nazi Germany as a setting.
-The Nazi's in this are basically Indiana Jones Nazi's.
+The Nazis in this are basically Indiana Jones Nazis.
 I'd say Doctor Who isn't the sort of programme where realistic Nazi's can take a part.
 This isn't Rome, Open City or Schindler's List, this is Doctor Who.
-Also Doctor Who has already done the Nazi's.
+Also, Doctor Who has already done the Nazis.
 Often.
 They're the Daleks.
-So what can the real Nazi's add except some nice uniforms and be a bit of a short-cut 'obvious bad guys'.
+So what can the real Nazis add except some nice uniforms and be a bit of a short-cut 'obvious bad guys'.
 It mostly doesn't matter where this story was set because the main crux of it is the River-Doctor tango, not the frippery going on around them.
-Except the Moff needs to introduce the Teselecta so he needs to demonstrate what its purpose is and if you're a gang of time-travelling handers out of justice where better to pop up than Nazi Germany.
-So having gone round in circles and twisted my own brain inside out I come to the conclusion that whilst I think Hitler - especially Hitler - and the Nazi's are pretty much here as glib shorthand they're no better or worse than the Nazi's in Indiana Jones who are there for the same reason really.
+Except the Moff needs to introduce the Teselecta so he needs to demonstrate what its purpose is and if you're a gang of time-traveling handers out of justice where better to pop up than Nazi Germany.
+So having gone round in circles and twisted my own brain inside out I come to the conclusion that whilst I think Hitler - especially Hitler - and the Nazis are pretty much here as glib shorthand they're no better or worse than the Nazis in Indiana Jones who are there for the same reason really.
 No one minds people killing Nazis.
-There's enough documentaries and books about the real Nazi's if you want to know what they were really like and if your idiotic enough to get your history from a forty-five minute episode of Doctor Who then you possibly deserve a smack about the head with a hardback copy of Hubris Volume One of Ian Kershaw's biography of Hitler.
+There's enough documentaries and books about the real Nazis if you want to know what they were really like and if your idiotic enough to get your history from a forty-five-minute episode of Doctor Who then you possibly deserve a smack about the head with a hardback copy of Hubris, Volume One of Ian Kershaw's biography of Hitler.

 I think that paragraph had a point.
 I fear it got lost somewhere.

-But look that's two chunky paragraphs of me taking a forty-five minute episode of Doctor Who far to seriously.
+But look that's two chunky paragraphs of me taking a forty-five-minute episode of Doctor Who far too seriously.

-There are some brilliant bits in this: the Doctor and River's dance around Hitler's office as one tries to kill the other is a bit of a favourite of mine, even if it is a tad arch but it isn't much different to some of the highly choreographed nonsense you'd have seen in, say, Mr & Mrs Smith.
+There are some brilliant bits in this: the Doctor and River's dance around Hitler's office as one tries to kill the other is a bit of a favorite of mine, even if it is a tad arch but it isn't much different to some of the highly choreographed nonsense you'd have seen in, say, Mr and Mrs Smith.

 However the best thing in this episode for me are the performances of the main cast.
 All of them.
 It makes the episode sparkle but kudos goes most to Matt Smith for me.
 The highlight being the way he says - to the crew of the Teselecta - "I'd ask who you thought your were" (if I've remembered the line correctly).
 I know that's an odd highlight but for me it's the way Smith manages to convey the power and anger of the Doctor without ever having to raise his voice.
 I love that about Smith.
 And, for me, it is the way the Doctor should be.
 Power through quietness.
 Fab.

-Both Smith and Alex Kingston sell the death of the Doctor, birth of River Song scene with some lovely work.
+Both Smith and Alex Kingston sell the death of the Doctor and the birth of River Song scene with some lovely work.
 Ably backed up by Karen Gillan and Arthur Darvill.
 I love Rory.
-Have I said this before.
+Have I said this before?
 Perhaps I have.
 But I do.
 Each episode that goes by nudges Rory to the top of my 'New Doctor Who' companions list.
 Battling with Catherine Tate for the title.